blueberry13-8/innostudy/README.md

 ## Description

 Our application is the storing system for sharing abstracts, problem solutions and other stuff related to study.
-Students can create their own groups where they can share the content <i>(video, images, documents etc.)</i> with other people.
+Students can create their own groups where they can share the content <i>(video, images, documents etc.)</i> with each other.

 ## Demonstration